piano-miles/terminize/study/README.md

 # Study

-The main page with the terms.
-Will include a "flashcard" subcategory in the future.
+The main page with the imported study set.
+Includes subdirectories for various studying methods.